 Monetary assets and liabilities denominated in foreign currencies are translated at the functional currency spot rates of exchange at the reporting date.

-Exchange differences arising on settlement or translation of monetary items are recognized in
+Exchange differences arising on settlement or translation of monetary items are recognized in profit or loss

-Fair value measurement (c)
+(c) Fair value measurement

 The Company measures financial instruments, such as, Investment in mutual funds at fair value at each balance sheet date.